hebe0022/LearningResourcesRetain/README.md

 Extend Microsoft 365 Copilot in Copilot Studio
 Extend Microsoft 365 Copilot with declarative agents using Visual Studio Code MS-4010 - Extend Microsoft 365 Copilot with declarative agents by using Visual Studio Code

+You build declarative agents with low-code using:

+Microsoft Copilot Studio
+SharePoint Online
+Microsoft Admin Center
+Or with pro-code, by using Visual Studio Code.